fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleLocationDisplayName
 **Description:** &#x1F4A5; The BundleLocationDisplayName element contains the name of a location in the version recommended by the data producer.
-Repositories should treat the name provided by this element as the primary location name when displaying the metadata in relation to this particular data set (e.g. collection or bundle).The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance the browsing and search experience.
+Repositories should treat the name provided by this element as the primary location name when displaying the metadata in relation to this particular data set (e.g. collection or bundle).
+The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance the browsing and search experience.
 The repository may also translate the name into other languages if no BundleLocationDisplayName name is given for a particular interface language.

 	Discovery:					searchable, browsing facet
 	Display:					page